New MDR Guidance For Borderline Products

 Any chemical or combination of substances that is claimed to have the ability to treat or prevent illness in humans.

-Under this category contains devices designed to administer a medicinal product and in which the device and the combination of drugs are combined into a single integral component that is intended only for use in the specified combination and is not reusable (MDR, Article 1(9) second subparagraph).
-It also includes devices that include a medicinal product as an integral element and when the medicinal item\’s action is more important than the device\’s (MDR, Article 1(8) second statement).
+This category includes devices designed to administer a medical product when the device and the combination of medications are merged into a single integral component that is intended only for use in the specified combination and is not reusable (MDR, Article 1(9) second subparagraph).
+It also covers devices that include a medicinal product as an integral element, and the medicinal item’s action is more important than the device’s (MDR, Article 1(8) second statement).

-Integral medical device and drug products combinations regulated as medicinal products are some examples.
+Some examples are integral medical devices and drug product combinations regulated as medicinal products.

-Specially this category applies to devices that are designed to dispense a medical product within the meaning of the MPD but are not integral to the medicinal product.
+This category specifically pertains to devices meant to distribute a medical product under the MPD but are not fundamental to the medicinal product.

-In this scenario, the MDR applies to the device, notwithstanding the rules of Directive 2001/83/EC regarding the medical product.
+In this case, the MDR applies to the device regardless of the medical product restrictions outlined in Directive 2001/83/EC.

-Examples of medical devices for administration of medicinal products
+Examples of medical devices for the administration of medicinal products

-The MDR defines the specific instance of medical devices that include as an integral part a substance that, that when used separately, would be taken into account a medicinal product under Article 1 of the MPD, including a medicinal product derived from human blood or human plasma, with a secondary action to the device\’s primary action.
+The MDR defines medical devices that include a substance that, when used separately, would be considered a medicinal product under Article 1 of the MPD.
+This includes medicinal products derived from human blood or plasma, with a secondary action to the device’s primary action.

-For the sake of simplicity, these are referred to in this article as devices that include an auxiliary medical product as an integral element.
-Also includes the herbal medicine.
+For the sake of convenience, these are referred to in this article as devices that incorporate an auxiliary medical product as an integral component.
+This includes natural medication.

 Examples of medical devices incorporating, as an integral part, an ancillary medicinal product